tc39/proposal-temporal/docs/plainyearmonth.md

 **Returns:** a new `Temporal.PlainYearMonth` object.

 All values are given as reckoned in the [ISO 8601 calendar](https://en.wikipedia.org/wiki/ISO_8601#Dates).
+Together, `isoYear`, `isoMonth`, and `referenceISODay` must represent a valid date in that calendar, even if you are passing a different calendar as the `calendar` parameter.

 The range of allowed values for this type is exactly enough that calling [`toPlainYearMonth()`](./plaindate.md#toPlainYearMonth) on any valid `Temporal.PlainDate` will succeed.
 If `isoYear` and `isoMonth` are outside of this range, then this function will throw a `RangeError`.

+Usually `calendar` will be a string containing the identifier of a built-in calendar, such as `'islamic'` or `'gregory'`.
+Use an object if you need to supply [custom calendar behaviour](./calendar.md#custom-calendars).

 > **NOTE**: The `isoMonth` argument ranges from 1 to 12, which is different from legacy `Date` where months are represented by zero-based indices (0 to 11).